 Pairing a Delta eCredit with Amex Airline Credits

 Top American Express credit cards come with up to $250 a year in airline fee credits.
-The Amex Gold gets you $100 yearly (at least through 2021), while the Amex Platinum clocks in at $200.
-The Hilton Honors American Express Aspire Card card’s annual credit is the largest, at $250.
+The credit on The Platinum Card® from American Express clocks in at up to $200 a year.
+The Hilton Honors American Express Aspire Card annual credit is even bigger, at $250.
+The American Express® Gold Card lost a

 And they seem straightforward … until they're not.
 Workarounds to use these credits to buy airfare or airline gift cards have slowly disappeared over the years.
 That leaves fees like seat assignment, baggage, and additional taxes and fees on award tickets booked with miles as the easiest ways to put them to use.